For a complete listing of the University of Guelph's lingo see The University of Guelph’s complete Acronym Dictionary.

 The Board of Governors is the highest decision making body at the University of Guelph for all non- academic matters and is responsible for overseeing the governance, conduct, management and control of the University and its property, revenues, expenditures, business and affairs.

-Gathering place in the centre of campus; where the Cannon (named Old Jeremiah) is located.
+Braniion Plaza is a gathering place in the centre of campus; where the Cannon (named Old Jeremiah) is located.
 Bordered by McNaughton, the UC, Thornbrough, the Library, Day Hall, the Bullring, and Raithby House.

 Originally an arena for the showing of cattle, this circular building has served a number of different roles over the last 100+ years.
 Its recent renovation into a coffee shop completes a multi-year CSA program to make the space open all day as a lounge for students.